BWibo/3dcitydb-mkdocs/docs/citydb-tool/cql2.md

 1. **Text-based (string) encoding**
 2. **JSON-based encoding**

-Both encodings are supported by CityDBTool, giving you flexibility in how you structure your filters.
+Both encodings are supported by citydb-tool, giving you flexibility in how you structure your filters.

 ## Syntax

-The general syntax for using CQL2 with CityDBTool is:
+The general syntax for using CQL2 with citydb-tool is:

 ```bash
 citydb [command] -f "<CQL2 Expression>"